Two RV Gypsies: Full-Time RVers

 sign - Canyon Creek Campground

 Two two RV Gypsies enjoyed this campground, even though there was no sewer hookup.
-Kim and Merv Harvey own the campground, and they greeted us with big smiles.
-We could see them working on improving the park by putting in a flower garden.
-The campsites are not packed tightly together, which is nice.
+Kim and Merv Harvey own the campground, and they greeted the two RV Gypsies with big smiles, as they worked on improving the park by putting in a flower garden.
+The campsites were not packed tightly together, which was nice.
 There is a big wooded area by the river for tents and small RV's.
-And really clean laundry and restrooms.
+And really clean laundry and restrooms for all.
+The two RV Gypsies do not brag about campgrounds very often partly because they are not campers and do not use most of the amenities that might be offered.
+They just set up their RV and go off enjoying the day, returning to sleep for the night, of course.

 sign - Canyon Creek Campground